gwilczura/observability/README.md

 so the cloud id you can find on the [deployment management console](https://cloud.elastic.co/deployments/) but the Key you need to create through Kibana dashboard.

-click `Open Kibana` from youd eployment screen -> Left menu -> Manage this deployment -> Stack Management -> Security -> API Keys
+click `Open Kibana` from youd eployment screen -> Left menu -> Managementt -> Stack Management -> Security -> API Keys

 ### local setup